 Mixing order of Lubricant and Glidant

 Typically, Lubricant is added to the final blend.
 Simply, it is the last stage of mixing before compression.
-On the other hand, Glidant is added either in final blend or before wet granulation or spray granulation, sometimes, in combination with lubricant.
+On the other hand, Glidant is added either in the final blend or before wet granulation or spray granulation, sometimes, in combination with lubricant.

 Applications of Lubricant

 - Smooth ejection of tablet from die cavity by reducing inter-particle friction.

 - Lubricant may prevent adherence of tablet to the die wall thus no sticking of granules to the tooling.

 - Also, Lubricant may improve granule’s flow properties.